-In fact, if your business sells products without using a website today, you’re missing out on a potentially huge national and international audience.
-The total number of global ecommerce is growing at 18% year on year*.
+In fact, if your business sells products without using a website today, you’re missing out on a potentially huge domestic and international audience.
 So how do you start accepting debit and credit card payments online?
-Here you will find some top tips to help you choose the right payment gateway for your business.
+Here you will find some key tips to help you choose the right payment gateway for your business.

 A ‘payment gateway’ is the engine that authorises or declines credit and debit cards as well as online payment alternatives.
 This is often confused with a similar term, ‘merchant account’ or ‘acquiring account’.
 A merchant account is where funds are held before being deposited into your bank account, the payment gateway’s role is simply to decline or approve a transaction.

-A hosted payment gateway will redirect a customer off your checkout page to a securely ‘hosted’ payment page that has a different URL and slightly different web design template.
-Once payment has been made, the customer will be returned to your website and the order confirmed.
-A ‘hosted’ payment gateway is more suitable for small to medium sized businesses that require a quick and cost-effective way to securely accept card payments online.
-Using a hosted payment gateway also means you eliminate your exposure to sensitive card data helping you meet the Payment Card Industry Data Security Standard (all merchants must achieve this if they process card payments).
+A hosted payment gateway will redirect a customer from your checkout page to a secure hosted payment page that has a different URL and slightly different web design template.
+Once the payment has been made, the customer will be redirected back to your website and the order confirmed.
+A hosted payment gateway is more suitable for small to medium sized businesses that require a quick and cost-effective way to securely accept card payments online.
+Using a hosted payment gateway also means you eliminate your exposure to sensitive card data helping you meet the Payment Card Industry Data Security Standard (PCI DSS) requirements (all merchants must achieve this if they process card payments).

-If you do not want a customer to be directed off your transactional website, you should search for a ‘non-hosted’ payment gateway.
+If you do not want a customer to be directed off your transactional website, you should search for a non-hosted payment gateway.
 This allows your customers to enter card information directly on your website.
 This is commonly used by larger corporate businesses or early adopters who have been trading online over a number of years.
-It’s not uncommon for new businesses to trial a hosted payment gateway to understand the scale of its online business before moving on to a non-hosted solution if proven a successful sales channel.
-However, if you’re contemplating which solution is right for your business, then please complete the form on this page or give us a call and we can help you make the right decision for your business.
+It’s not uncommon for new businesses to trial a hosted payment gateway to understand the scale of its online business before moving on to a non-hosted solution, if proven a successful sales channel.
+However, if you’re contemplating which solution is right for your business, then please give us a call and we can help you make the right decision for your business.

-There are many payment gateway partners in India and globally.
-Take the time to ensure you have a reliable and proven gateway partner that can meet your business needs now and in the future.
-Also, think about your global footprint.
-Ecommerce is a 24/7 retail experience and customers can visit your website from most countries around the world so ensure your provider has the global experience necessary to help you and your business succeed.
-Features such as multi-currency processing and dynamic currency conversion both provide a more local shopping experience for your foreign customers visiting your online store.
+There are many payment gateway providers in India and globally.
+Take the time to ensure you have a reliable and proven gateway provider that can meet your business needs now and in the future.
+Also, think about your global footprint. eCommerce is a 24/7 retail experience and customers can visit your website from most countries around the world, so ensure your provider has the global experience necessary to help you and your business succeed.
+Features such as multi-currency processing and Dynamic Currency Conversion (DCC) provide a more local shopping experience for your foreign customers visiting your online store.

 As mentioned above, online shopping is a 24/7 experience.
 Your provider should offer you support when you need it.
 Does the payment gateway provider offer telephone support?
 It is increasingly common for gateway providers to only offer email support.
 Is the level of support you receive dependent on the fees/number of transaction you process?
 Is the customer support team based within the payment provider’s office?
 Ask these questions to ensure you have the appropriate level of customer support for your needs.